mongodb/docs/source/includes/changelog/atlas-2021.rst

   </reference/collation/>` query options when you :ref:`query your data
   <atlas-ui-view-documents>` using the {+atlas-ui+}.
-- Adds the ability for a user with the :authrole:`Project Cluster Manager` role to :ref:`test-failover-api`.
+- Adds the ability for a user with the :authrole:`Project Cluster Manager` role to :oas-atlas-op:`test failover </testFailoverForOneCluster>`.

 .. _atlas_20210803: